tousifshah8827/Jenkins_Project/README.md

 # Jenkins_Project_StarAgile
-This is a Jenkins CICD pipeline project
+This is a demo Jenkins CICD pipeline project